HIV and Heart Disease

 Key Points

-- Heart disease is caused by the buildup of plaque inside the blood vessels (called the coronary arteries) that carry blood to the heart.
+- Coronary heart disease, a specific type of heart disease, is caused by the buildup of plaque inside the blood vessels that carry blood to the heart, known as the coronary arteries.

 What is heart disease?